christoph-v/spark/ALPES/apps/soma/README.md

 # SOMA
-Simple OwnCloud Based Management of Associations
+Simple ClOud Based Management of Associations

 ## Short Description
 SOMA tries to implement some Web based tool(s) for the administration of small,